-The unattended noise monitoring was carried out using Svantek 977 and Acoustic Research Labs (ARL) Ngara and environmental noise loggers that were in place from Friday 24 to Wednesday 29 November 2023 (Svantek 977) and Wednesday 29 November to Thursday 7 December 2023 (ARL Ngara).
+The unattended noise monitoring was carried out using two Acoustic Research Labs (ARL) Ngara unattended noise loggers.
+These environmental noise loggers were in place from Thursday 23 to Thursday 30 May 2024.

 Calibration of instrumentation was checked prior to and following measurements.
 All equipment carried appropriate and current NATA (or manufacturer) calibration certificates (refer Appendix C).